Friday, December 29, 2023

 Mossy green limbs of Garry Oak, looking south-east through living room windows

 After another work bout, I decide to head outside for a breath of fresh air and to sample the changing impressions from closer up.
 The day registers as awe-inspiring autumn at its entrancing best: echoes of summer's forceful energy are tinged by the faintest hint of winter's approach in the sharpening plays of shadow and light.
-While the front garden (down slope in front of the house) is now fully illuminated by high sun from the south, the back garden still reveals broad areas locked in full shade.
-The contrast between zones is stark, the oak trees and garden furnishings casting intriguing, mobile shadow patterns into the sunny parts of the scene.
+While the front garden (down slope at the front of the house) is now fully illuminated by high sun from the south, the back garden still reveals broad areas that are locked in full shade.
+The contrast between these zones is stark, the oak trees and garden furnishings casting intriguing, mobile shadow patterns into the sunny parts of the scene.
 The fact the sun is much lower in the sky during fall equinox lengthens the shadows cast by objects.
-There are also fewer hours of sunlight now, so the daily progression of changes is more compressed and rapid, sensitizing us to its movement.
-That shortening day, with its less intense solar energy, is what triggers leaves to stop manufacturing chlorophyll, in turn prompting their gradual turn from lush green towards the spectrum of fall colours.
+There are also fewer hours of sunlight now, so the daily progression of changes is more compressed and rapid, sensitizing us anew to its movement.
+The shortening day, with its less intense solar energy, is what triggers leaves to wind up the manufacture of chlorophyll, in turn prompting their gradual shift from lush green towards the spectrum of fall colours.
 The sunlight however, while less intense, remains brilliant, but not in the blinding, colour-fading way of overhead summer sun.
 Look at the shadows cast by oak limbs on the bay tree in the next photo, imparting a slightly fanciful quality to the scene.

 Brilliant sunlight coupled with deep shade effects and sharp shadow lines